-The Company currently employs 29 employees on a full-time basis.
+As of September 17, 2015, the Company employed 29 employees on a full-time basis.
 None of the Company's employees are subject to a collective bargaining agreement, nor has the Company experienced any work stoppages.
 The Company believes that its relations with employees are satisfactory.